-Household consumption is underpinned by national trends in consumer spending by product, and household-specific changes in debt repayments.
-Seasonally adjusted COICOP data released by the ONS have been used to extrapolate household consumption of the difference consumption categories while a survey by the Bank of England has been used to extrapolate monthly debt repayments.
+Household consumption is underpinned by household-specific saving ratios, national trends in consumer spending by product, and household-specific changes in debt repayments.
+Bank of England data were used to model saving rates during the pandemic.
+These ratios were combined with household income to estimate total household consumption before being constrained to match the national consumption trends from the GEM.
+Seasonally adjusted COICOP data released by the ONS was then used to have to extrapolate household consumption of the difference consumption categories while a survey by the Bank of England has been used to extrapolate monthly debt repayments.